header logo

 Denis Law – Manchester united’s best player

-That first match at Old Trafford quickly established Denis as a crowd favorite and the following season would see Law further endeared to United fans with a remarkable return to form.
-46 goals in just 42 appearances in all competitions.
-His goalscoring record helped United improve significantly in the table compared to the previous season and they secured runner-up position, four points behind champions Liverpool.
-Denis Law's performances the following season saw United crowned First Division champions and in the process the Scot won the 1964 European Footballer of the Year election.
+That first match at Old Trafford quickly established Denis as a crowd favorite, and in the following season, Law endeared himself further to United fans with a remarkable return to form.
+He scored 46 goals in just 42 appearances in all competitions.
+His goalscoring record helped United improve significantly in the table compared to the previous season, and they secured the runner-up position, four points behind champions Liverpool.
+Denis Law's performances in the following season saw United being crowned First Division champions, and in the process, the Scot won the 1964 European Footballer of the Year award.

-Denis Law contributed 30 goals in 37 games to tip the balance in United's favour.
-1965/66 proved to be an almost unmissable year for United with semi-final defeats in both the FA and European Cups and a fourth place finish in the League.
-A further League title followed in 1966/67, when United remained unbeaten throughout the second half of the campaign.
-During his first five full seasons as a Manchester United player, Denis' strike rate was phenomenal, scoring an incredible 160 goals in just 222 games.
+Denis Law contributed 30 goals in 37 games to tip the balance in United's favor.
+The 1965/66 season proved to be a challenging year for United, with defeats in the semi-finals of both the FA Cup and European Cup, as well as a fourth-place finish in the League.
+A further League title followed in 1966/67 when United remained unbeaten throughout the second half of the campaign.
+During his first five full seasons as a Manchester United player, Denis had a phenomenal strike rate, scoring an incredible 160 goals in just 222 games.

 5. Paul Scholes (period 1991-2013)